Bounds on charging power of open quantum batteries: Introduction

 Motivated by the above considerations and recent progress in $OQB$s, this study aims to answer the following questions: Is it possible to generalize a bound on the charging power for $OQB$s in the context of the geometry of quantum states? if so, what is the thermodynamic description of terms appear in this bound?
 Can one engineer a dissipative charging process for a battery and keep the stored energy stabilized by using quantum memory effects?
 To address the questions, we study bounds on the charging power and generalize the previous bounds.
 Due to the fact that every system out of equilibrium in contact with a thermal bath contains an amount of free energy that can do work, we define an \emph{activity operator} which quantifies how far the state of the system distances from equilibrium.
 A tight upper bound on charging power in terms of quantum Fisher information ($QFI$) and the variance of the activity operator of $OQB$s is proved.
 By dividing the dissipation part of Lindblad master equation into a diagonal part and a non-diagonal part, a redefinition for the bound in terms of dissipative work and entropy production rate is proposed.
+By applying the notion of the extended quantum Fisher information, the speed of evolution is divided into the classical and quantum parts, based on more physically meaningful contributions.
 Moreover, the role of dissipation effects and the backflow of information on the stored work and charging power is explored.
 For this, an example will be considered in which a battery interacts with dissipative and heating reservoirs at finite temperature.
-We will show that the stored work and the power are maximal for both non-Markovian dynamics and underdamped regime.
+We will show that the stored work and the power are maximal for non-Markovian underdamped regime.
 Results indicate that the charging power of $OQB$ can boost by increasing temperature if interaction parameters, coupling coefficient, and temperature are adjusted properly. despite the fact that one may anticipate the performance of $QB$s can be spoiled at high temperatures.